GPeye/urchin-peripheral-animation/README.md

 Regardless of the tool you are using, you will want to export your art to a png format.
 If you created an animation you will want to export each frame as an individual png rather than as a spritesheet.

-Check out the `/assets/urchinpngart` folder for my example urchin 68x140 1 bit pixel art.
+Check out the `/assets/urchinpngart` folder for my example urchin 68x140 1-bit pixel art.

 ## Converting Your Art

 **The first step is** to take your 68x140 art and make it 140x68 by **rotating it 90 degrees clockwise**.

-**Why?** the nice!view is not a vertical display, it's actually a horizontal display that's in a vertical orientation usually because it fits better on a keyboard that way.
-If you've ever built your firmware with the default ZMK display status screen you may have noticed this.
+**Why?** the nice!view is not a vertical display, it's actually a horizontal display that's usually in a vertical orientation because it fits better on a keyboard that way.
+If you've ever built your firmware with the default ZMK display status screen you may have noticed this as the battery and connection widget will be sideways.

 Once you have rotated all your art, we need to convert it to a lvgl C array by heading to https://lvgl.io/tools/imageconverter and selecting your images, one at a time, and converting them by selecting LVGL v8, Color Format: `CF_ALPHA_1_BIT` and output format as `C array`